Female barristers in New Zealand

 The first female lawyer in New Zealand was Ethel Benjamin.
 Her first court appearance was on 17 September 1897.
 She was amongst the earliest women lawyers in the world.
 Despite that promising beginning in NZ, the proportion of barristers sole who were female remained very low for most of last century.

 Significant changes were expected when women began practising law in large numbers.
-Since the early 1990s, the number of female law graduates has exceeded that of their male counterparts.
-Similarly, since 1993 more women have been admitted than men (see p32).
-Of those practising law in NZ, the proportion of people who are women is now more than 51.3% (2018, p34).
+The number of female law graduates has exceeded that of their male counterparts since the early 1990s.
+Similarly, more women have been admitted than men every year from 1993 onwards (with the proportion sitting at 62.3% for the 2018 calendar year).
+Of those practising law in NZ, the proportion of people who are women is now more than 51.3% (2019, p34).

 Despite this, only 39.8% of barristers sole are women (2019, p37) and the proportion of women at the top levels still lags behind to a significant degree.
 As at 5 April 2019, 21.4% of Queen's Counsel currently practising were women, compared with 29.3% of partners/directors of large law firms (out of firms with 20+ partners/directors in 2019, p36), and 39.1% of High Court Judges and Associate Judges.
 This corresponds with research carried out by the NZ Bar Association indicating that, excluding Crown Law figures, women barristers made up around 15% of those appearing as lead counsel at the Court of Appeal and Supreme Court.

 There are many potential reasons for such under-representation, but a major barrier common to all under-represented groups is unconscious bias.
 This goes well beyond stereotyping.
 Other potentially harmful cognitive thinking errors that we all tend to make include affinity/in-group bias, blind spot bias, confirmation bias and groupthink.
 Paradoxically, a belief in meritocracy principles tends to entrench these biases (see the paradox of meritocracy).